-Encryption of communications over the control channel.
-Without encryption, the AP and WLC exchange the control data as cleartext.
+Encryption for the communication over the control channel.
+Without encryption, access points and WLC exchange their control data in cleartext.
 In both cases authentication is by certificate.

 Antenna grouping

 Antenna grouping can be configured in order to optimize the gain from spacial multiplexing.